 The Community Pedestrian and Bicycle Safety Training Program (CPBST)

-The Community Pedestrian and Bicycle Safety Training Program (CPBST) is a joint project of UC Berkeley SafeTREC and California Walks.
-The CPBST program works with local residents and health, transportation and safety advocates to understand a community’s walking and biking safety concerns and advance their pedestrian and bicycle safety goals.
+The Community Pedestrian and Bicycle Safety Training Program (CPBST) works with local residents and health, transportation and safety advocates to understand a community’s walking and biking safety concerns and advance their pedestrian and bicycle safety goals.
 We work to strengthen collaboration between all safety partners, discuss transportation safety information and local crash data, and collectively develop a community-driven safety action plan.
 Our team works with a local Planning Committee to customize the workshop to fit the unique needs of each community.
 Learn more here.

 Comunidades Activas y Seguras (Active and Safe Communities)

-UC Berkeley SafeTREC and California Walks developed Comunidades Activas y Seguras to better serve communities with a large monolingual Spanish speaking population.
-This program takes a cultural and linguistically sensitive approach to engaging communities in active transportation discussions and decision-making.
+The CPBSP program team developed Comunidades Activas y Seguras (CAyS) to better serve communities with a large monolingual Spanish-speaking population.
+This program takes a culturally and linguistically sensitive approach to engaging communities in active transportation discussions and decision-making.
 Comunidades Activas y Seguras uses a cohort model to encourage communities across the state to share resources and support each other as they develop audiovisual content to share their experiences and advocate for pedestrian and bicycle safety improvements.
 Learn more here.

 Past Projects